TodayNightt/branchy-text-editor/README.md

 # branchy text editor

 branchy text editor is a editor build from the tauri framework and it's frontend is from Solidjs.
-Plus it has Tree-sitter using as the syntax highlighting.
+Plus it has Tree-sitter using for syntax highlighting.

 ![](app.png)